 The new constitution puts "too much emphasis on hall presidents and makes the SLC too much a part of student government," thereby enfringing on the SLC, according to Frank McAleer of Flanner's B Tower.
 Senator McAleer favors retaining the Senate because he feels taht we "need a Senate around if for no other reason that just to work on the budget."
-McAleer program for personnel in the pointed out that in the example of Sophomore cars, the Senate did its job but that President Krashna didn't do his part.
+McAleer pointed out that in the example of Sophomore cars, the Senate did its job but that President Krashna didn't do his part.